apocalyptech/minecraftxray/README.txt

 in the list, there's probably an error in it - you should be able to find that error in the file minecraft_xray_output_log.txt in the root X-Ray directory.
-Linux and OSX users (and Windows users who use the .BAT file instead of the .EXE) will see the errors on the console X-Ray was launched from, as well.
+Linux and OSX users (and Windows users who use the .BAT file instead of the .EXE) will see the errors on the console from which X-Ray was launched, as well.

 RENDERING DETAILS
 -----------------